spokestack/spokestack.io/content/docs/iOS/tts.md

 tts.synthesize(TextToSpeechInput("Here I am, a brain the size of a planet."))
 ```

-This is the simplest arity of `synthesize`, which takes a constructor of `TextToSpeechInput` with a plain text string as input.
+This is the simplest arity of `synthesize`, which takes an instance of `TextToSpeechInput` constructed with a plain text string as input.
 The `success(TextToSpeechResult:)` delegate function will be called with the result, which has a `url` property with the audio stream.

 `TextToSpeechInput` has additional properties that you can use for more sophisticated speech synthesis.
 As always, there's more detail in the [API documentation](https://spokestack.github.io/spokestack-ios/Classes/TextToSpeechInput.html).
 Let's detail those advanced properties briefly: